Hiking the Puʻu Manamana Trail (Crouching Lion to Kahekili Ridge) on Oʻahu, Hawaiʻi

 Distance (Full Loop): 5.3 miles / 8.5 km

-That being said, the Puʻu Manamana Trail is not a beginner hike.
-You need to be comfortable with high-exposure, some climbing, and comfortability with both if the weather turns.
-For these reasons, I want to emphasize that the distance should not influence your perception about how hard the Puʻu Manamana Loop Trail is.
+However, this all goes without saying that the Puʻu Manamana Trail is not a beginner hike, and those interested in hiking the full loop need to be comfortable with high-exposure, some climbing, and comfortability with both if the weather turns.
+For these reasons, I want to emphasize that the distance alone should not influence your perception about how hard the Puʻu Manamana Loop Trail is.

-By this, I mean that the famous Crouching Lion Trail is truly only the easiest part and the start of the much longer hike, known as the Puʻu Manamana Turnover Trail.
-However, it’s truly the ridge that ascends past Crouching Lion where the real hiking begins!
+By this, I mean that the famous Crouching Lion Trail is truly the easiest part—and the start—of the much longer Puʻu Manamana Loop, and it’s only past Crouching Lion that the real hiking begins!

 To skip past the beginning portions of the Crouching Lion Trail, click here.